 If pasty butt continues, try giving your chicks a little hard boiled egg, well mashed up, making sure they also have access to grit.
 But remember that above all, you need to identify what's causing the pasty butt in the first place.

-If you've found this page useful, I'd be very grateful if you'd endorse it by clicking one ( or both!) of these little buttons.
+If you've found this page useful, I'd be very grateful if you'd endorse it by letting other people know.
+Just click on the button.
 Thank you!